Relativistic capture of dark matter by electrons in neutron stars

-For comparison, we also show constraints from DM direct direction experiments based on both electron~\cite{Angle:2011th,Aprile:2019jmx,Aguilar-Arevalo:2019wdi} and nuclear recoils~\cite{Aprile:2019dbj,Abdelhameed:2019hmk,Liu:2019kzq}.
+For comparison, we show constraints from DM direct direction experiments based on both electron~\cite{Angle:2011th,Essig:2017kqs,Emken:2019tni,Aguilar-Arevalo:2019wdi} and nuclear recoils~\cite{Aprile:2018dbl,Aprile:2019jmx,Aprile:2019xxb,Liu:2019kzq}.
 Remarkably, for light DM with $m_\chi\sim10~{\rm MeV}\textup{--}10~{\rm GeV}$, the \NS bound on $\Lambda$ can be a factor of $100$ stronger than electron recoil limits.
-Furthermore, \NS heating may probe a broader DM mass range not covered by direct detection.
-If DM is leptophilic, the search proposed in this work may provide a promising test.
-We also see that \NS heating may provide a wider DM mass coverage than direct detection for nuclei recoils as well~\cite{Raj:2017wrv}.
+Furthermore, \NS heating may probe a broader DM mass range not covered by direct detection for electron recoils, as well as nuclear recoils~\cite{Raj:2017wrv}.
+If DM couples to both electrons and nucleons equally, the limit on $\Lambda$ will be mainly set by DM--neutron/proton scatterings.
+On the other hand, for leptophilic DM, capture by electrons is the strongest mode of neutron star heating for $m_\chi>p_\text{F}$.
+We have checked that this is true even after taking into account loop-induced interactions of leptophilic DM with nucleons, in contrast to earlier results using the nonrelativistic approach~\cite{Bell:2019pyc}.